5.1 Biomass Pyrolysis

 There are advantages, both economical and environmental, to doing pyrolysis.
 They are:

-- utilization of renewable resources through carbon neutral route – environmental potential;
+- utilization of renewable resources through a carbon neutral route – environmental potential;

 - utilization of waste materials such as lumber processing waste (barks, sawdust, forest thinnings, etc.), agricultural residues (straws, manure, etc.) – economic potential;